-Warning: This post is going to step on a few toes.
+Warning: This essential oils guide may step on a few toes.
 So be it.
 I love you and I don’t want to see you hurt, so I’ll take the risk.
 If you read through to the end, it might even save you some money.
-If you don’t like what I’m about to say in this essential oils guide, chalk it up to my idiosyncrasy as a homesteader, with 30+ years’ experience and a very high BS-alarm system.
+If you don’t like what I’m about to say in this essential oils guide, chalk it up to my idiosyncrasy as a homesteader, with 35+ years of experience and a very high BS-alarm system.
 I’ve grown pretty callous to advertising over the years, especially to claims that are too good to be true.
-When it comes to essential oils marketing that BS alarm system goes off frequently.
+When it comes to essential oils marketing the BS alarm system goes off frequently.

 Why I love to use essential oils in my home and on my farm

-Essential oils are effective as antibacterial, antifungal, and anti-inflammatory agents and are more effective than some prescription medications.
-Essential oils also cleanse the air, and improve alertness, mood, and comfort in your home or workplace.
+Essential oils are effective as antibacterial, antifungal, and anti-inflammatory agents and are more effective than some prescription medications for their pain relief and skin-soothing properties.
+Essential oils also cleanse the air and improve alertness, mood, and comfort in your home or workplace.
 They are an important class of natural remedies.
-They can improve your environment and your sense of wellbeing.
+They can improve your environment and your sense of well-being.
 My beef isn’t with essential oils themselves.